entropyxyz/entropy-core/crates/test-cli/README.md

 `entropy-test-cli register public my-program.wasm 3b3993c957ed9342cbb011eb9029c53fb253345114eff7da5951e98a41ba5ad5 -m //Alice`

 If registration was successful you will see the verifying key of your account, which is the public secp256k1 key of your distributed keypair.
 You will need this in order to specify the account when requesting to sign a message.
-If you run the `status` command again and you should see the account you registered.
+If you run the `status` command again and, you should see the account you registered.

 ### Sign